dotnet/docs/docs/core/tools/dotnet-format.md

 * **`--include <INCLUDE>`**

   A space-separated list of relative file or folder paths to include in formatting.
-All files in the solution or project are formatted if empty.
+If empty, all files in the solution or project are formatted.

 * **`--exclude <EXCLUDE>`**

   A space-separated list of relative file or folder paths to exclude from formatting.
 The default is none.

 * **`--include-generated`**